remov-b4-flight/EvalFocus.lrplugin/README.md

 # EvalFocus.lrplugin
 EvalFocus-plugin
-Evalfocus is Adobe Lightroom plugin that evaluate correct focus on JPEG photo.
+Evalfocus is Adobe Lightroom Classic plugin that evaluate correct focus on JPEG photo.
 Mainly developed for Mac environment.
-I have no Windows Lightroom environment.
+I have no Windows environment.
 ## pre-requesties
 * MacOS
 * Lightroom